MaksymRybak/Work/Programming/.NET/Core/Readme.txt

 Kestrel is a web server
 IISIntegration for authentication
-Configure method used to set up the logic executed during incoming requests
+Configure method used to set up the logic executed during incoming requests wwwroot folder where we put files served by web server The order of middleware calls is important